nicolgit/hub-and-spoke-playground/README.md

 * An Azure VPN Gateway resource that is used to send encrypted traffic between the hub virtual network to the on-premises simulated location.
 * `lin-onprem-vm`: A linux VM with the objective to simulate a linux client in an on-premise location

-The site to site VPN connection shown in the architecture is not automatically deployed and configure: its configuration is covered by one of the playground scenarios.**est solution**
-All machines have the same account parameters (as following):
-* username: `nicola`
-* password: `password.123`

 The ARM template [any-to-any](any-to-any.json) deploys:
 * 2 routing tables that forward all spoke traffic to the firewall
 * 1 IPgroup and one Azure Firewall policy that: